-20 g/L of M. piperita tea was given to 48 rats during 30 days; serum iron and ferritin levels were reduced (p<0.05), and increased unsaturated iron-binding capacity (p<0.01), on a study of Akdogan et al (2004a).
+20 g/l of M. piperita tea was given to 48 rats during 30 days; serum iron and ferritin levels were reduced (p<0.05), and increased unsaturated iron-binding capacity (p<0.01) were observed in a study of Akdogan et al., (2004a).

-In another study, the biochemical and histopathological effects of Mentha piperitae L. and Mentha spicata L on liver tissue of rats was investigated.
-AST and ALT activities were increased, but not statistically significant in the group with 20 g/L of M. piperita tea, daily, during 30 days, and minimal hepatocyte degeneration was found in the histopathological evaluation.
-The damage seems to be dose dependent, according to the author (Akdogan et al, 2004b).
+In another study, the biochemical and histopathological effects of Mentha piperitae L. and Mentha spicata L on liver tissue of rats were investigated.
+AST and ALT activities were increased, but not statistically significantly in the group with 20 g/l of M. piperita tea, daily, during 30 days, and minimal hepatocyte degeneration was found in the histopathological evaluation.
+The damage seems to be dose dependent, according to the author (Akdogan et al., 2004b).

-A similar study on the kidney of Wistar albino rats found no evidence of nephrotoxicity on the group drinking 20 g/L of M. piperita tea, daily, during 30 days.
-The histopathological changes were observed, slight on the group of M. piperita compared with the group of M. spicata.
-They consist of hydropic degeneration of tubular epithelial cells, epithelial cells with picnotic nuclei and eosinophilic cytoplasm, enlargement of bowman capsules (Akdogan et al, 2003).
+A similar study on the kidney of Wistar albino rats found no evidence of nephrotoxicity on the group drinking 20 g/l of M. piperita tea, daily, during 30 days.
+Slight histopathological changes were observed, in the group of M. piperita compared with the group of M. spicata.
+They consist of hydropic degeneration of tubular epithelial cells, epithelial cells with picnotic nuclei and eosinophilic cytoplasm, enlargement of bowman capsules (Akdogan et al., 2003).

-Repeat-dose toxicity studies of pulegone and menthofuran are summarised in the Public Statement on the use of herbal medicinal products containing pulegone and menthofuran (EMA/HMPC/138386/2005 Rev1.
+Repeat-dose toxicity studies of pulegone and menthofuran are summarised in the Public Statement on the use of herbal medicinal products containing pulegone and menthofuran (EMA/HMPC/138386/2005 Rev. 1).